Crimewatch (Singaporean TV series): Format

 Each season of Crimewatch consists of ten episodes (four episodes each for seasons 1987 till 1992, and six episodes for 1993) usually aired near the end of every month between March and December every year.
 The English version is aired on the third or fourth Sunday, and the Mandarin version is aired on the last Friday of the same month.
 The Malay and Tamil versions are aired on the first Monday and Thursday of the following month respectively.

 The older versions of Crimewatch starts each episode on a live studio with two hosts that consists of a female host and a male host that is a police officer of the Singapore Police Force (sometimes a male host and a female police officer).
 They then presented the case by introducing what the case is all about following a reenactment of the case.
 However, starting in 2003, it either starts with only one host who is a police officer who then introduces the case or went straight to the reenactment of the crime.

 Most episodes feature a reenactment of crimes that occurred in Singapore that plays for the entirety of the episode, followed by a short segment on other advisories (such as the annual Great Singapore Sale).
 The segment ends with the presenter narrating the sentences given to the featured criminals (until Crimewatch 2022 Episode 1 for English & Chinese versions and Crimewatch 2025 for Malay & Tamil Versions) and offering advice to the public for their own protection and safety related to that particular segment.
 However starting from Crimewatch 2022 Episode 2 (English & Chinese versions) and Crimewatch 2025 (Malay & Tamil Versions), it no longer presents the sentences given to the featured criminals on digital platforms, but still shows them on TV on airdate.
 Early episodes until 2011 have a narrator narrating over the reenactment; however, starting in 2012, the episodes no longer have the narration and instead have the reenactment being acted out throughout.

 Recent episodes also feature information on scams, including mechanisms, statistics and advice from various government agencies and non-governmental organisations, such as those from the Singapore Police Force's Criminal Investigation Department and the National Crime Prevention Council.

+In the new 2026 season, the 'Scam Alert' segment will move after the first commercial break as an 'update' and at the end of the re-enactment, a new segment titled "Beyond The Tape" where it deals about other crimes that the Singapore Police Force are dealing with.

 Hosts

-As of 2025, the current presenters for the English version of the series include:
+As of 2026, the current presenters for the English version of the series include: